 (2) a summary of the process by which clinical guidelines and utilization review criteria are developed for behavioral health services; and

-(3) a statement that the office of patient protection, established by section 217 of chapter 111, is available to assist consumers, a description of the grievance and review processes available to consumers under chapter 176O, and relevant contact information to access the office and these processes.
+(3) a statement that the office of patient protection, established by section 16 of chapter 6D or, if applicable, the designated state consumer assistance program is available to assist consumers, a description of the grievance and review processes available to consumers under chapter 176O, and relevant contact information to access the office and these processes.

 (b) The information required by subsection (a) may be contained in the carrier's evidence of coverage and need not be provided in a separate document.
 Every disclosure described in this section shall contain the effective date, date of issue and, if applicable, expiration date.